bacharSalleh/lottiefiles-test/README.md

 - Register routes for navigation requests and caching Lottie animation JSON files.

 ### Helper Functions
-- `searchForAnimationsWithFetch`: Handles fetching animations with offline support.
+1. **`searchForAnimationsWithFetch` Function:**
+   - Handles animation fetch requests, especially when offline, by registering a background sync or returning cached data.

+2. **`saveAnimationWithFetch` Function:**
+   - Manages the saving of animations when offline by storing them locally and registering a background sync for later synchronization.

+3. **`removeAnimationWithFetch` Function:**
+   - Manages removal of animations when offline by storing the animation identifiers locally and registering a background sync for later synchronization.

+4. **`syncSaveAnimation`, `syncRemoveAnimation`, and `syncSearchAnimations` Functions:**
+   - These functions handle the synchronization of saved, removed, and searched animations respectively once online connectivity is restored.

+5. **`requestBackgroundSyncForSearchQuery` Function:**
-- `requestBackgroundSyncForSearchQuery`: Registers a background sync task for search queries.
+   - Registers a background sync for search queries when offline and stores the search query locally for later synchronization.

 ### Cache Management
 - Utilize `graphqlResCache` and `localforage` to manage cached data, and `CryptoJS` to generate hash keys for cache entries.